oasislabs/wasm-utils-1/README.md

 ## Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `wasm-utils` by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `owasm-utils` by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.